securenetizen/cinematacms/README.md

   - [Multi-Factor Authentication](https://github.com/EngageMedia-Tech/cinematacms/blob/main/docs/guides/mfa_authentication.md)
   - Custom CSS and UI components for a unique, tailored look distinct from baseline MediaCMS
   - Featured video and playlists on the front page
-  - Customized playlists and embedding options on the front page
+  - Customised playlists and embedding options on the front page
-  - Integration of Open AI Foundation's Whisper ASR model for English translation
+  - Integration of [whisper.cpp](https://github.com/ggml-org/whisper.cpp) ASR model for English translation
   - Ability to upload, edit, and download .SRT files for subtitles or captions
+  - Expanded user roles that include a Truster User, who has greater access to site features relating to publishing and the ASR model.

 ### Screenshots